 In the U.S. they can be hard in the orchestras of Milwaukee, Indianapolis, New Mexico, Toledo, Chicago Civic, New World and in the premier armed services bands in Washington, D.C.

 Eli Eban divides his time between teaching at the Jacobs School of Music, serving as principal clarinetist of the Indianapolis Chamber Orchestra and Acting Principal of the Israel Camerata/Jerusalem, and touring as a chamber musician and soloist.
-His summer festival engagements include performing and teaching at the Sarasota Music Festival and playing principal clarinet in the Chautauqua Symphony Orchestra.
+His summer festival engagements include performing and teaching at the Sarasota Music Festival, the Grand Teton music Festival, and playing principal clarinet in the Chautauqua Symphony Orchestra.

 More about Eli Eban’s performance activities may be found at www.elieban.com